quasariumm/BUas_Intake/LearningProgressLog.md

 Implemented the collision of the money bags.
 Tried to make them fall with no collision using threads, which didn't work.

 ## 2024-04-11
 Made them fall.
 Standard threads worked while SFML threads didn't.
+Made a global source and header file and changed some variables in all files to the global ones.
+This makes it easier to access the most common parameters like the unit size or the game window

+## 2024-04-12
+Made the score label and made it add money once a money bag is hit.
+The size of the text is still a bit large.
+Changed the currency from euro to dollar to match the symbol on the money bag.